---

 fly machine run . --standby-for 287444ec026748,148ed726c54768

 Standby Machines normally remain stopped unless the watched Machines are affected by a host failure.
-To allow a standby Machine to be started, you can clear its standby configuration with fly machine update
+To allow a standby Machine to be started, you can clear its standby configuration with fly machine update.

-flag sets the config.standbys
+The --standby-for flag sets the config.standbys Machine property.

 Start a Machine on a schedule